xphosphophyllite/dotfiles/README.md

   - [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts)
   - `gucharmap` : An excellent tool to help you find the font glyph you need; just go the the private use area of the font you want the glyph from (Make sure you set `View > By Unicode Block` and `Show only glyphs from this font`) and copy paste the icon you need (check the polybar wiki for more details).

-The dotfiles are largely set to their defaults, ie. the i3 config is mostly the one provided by the community i3 build of Manjaro, and the polybar config is based off of the example config.
+The dotfiles are mostly default, ie. the i3 config is laregely the one provided by the community i3 build of Manjaro, and the polybar config is based off of the example config.
 There are still multiple lines and needless comments that need to be cleaned up, so I would not recommend using them at this point.
 Also, certain functionality is still missing, which I still need to implement scripts for (like selecting which wifi network to connect to).

 _I will add screenshots soon._